Skip to Content

 • Be sure to use heavy cream or heavy whipping cream!
 You need the high fat content to create the right consistency in this recipe.
 Milk cannot be used in place of the cream.

-• Make your cake layers in advance and freeze them.
-It breaks the process up and makes it more approachable.
+I highly recommend making the components of this cake in stages.
+It breaks the process up and makes it so much more approachable!

-• Make your frosting ahead of time too or save any leftover frosting!
-It can be stored in an airtight container in the fridge for up to a month, or in the freezer for up to 3 months.
-Be sure to give it a good stir once it thaws to get the consistency nice and smooth again.
+You can make the frosting ahead of time or save any leftover frosting!
+It can be stored in an airtight container in the fridge for up to a month or in the freezer for 3 months.

-• Make this ganache drip recipe ahead of time or save leftovers!
-Once it's made, wrap the bowl with plastic wrap or cover the top of the plastic bottle and store in the fridge for up to 3 weeks.
+Make this ganache drip recipe ahead of time or save leftovers!
+Once it's made, wrap the bowl with plastic wrap or cover the top of the plastic bottle and store it in the fridge for up to 3 weeks.

-• To use chilled ganache, heat the bottle or bowl in the microwave for 10 second intervals until it reaches the right consistency.
+To use chilled ganache, heat the bottle or bowl in the microwave for 10-second intervals until it reaches the right consistency.
 Use leftover ganache to top cupcakes, cookies, or even ice cream!

-• A frosted cake can last in the fridge for up to a week, or in the freezer for up to a month.
-The buttercream locks in all the moisture, keeping the cake fresh and delicious!
+A frosted cake can last in the fridge for a week or in the freezer for a month.
+The buttercream locks in the moisture and keeps the cake fresh and delicious!

-• If you cut into the cake and have leftovers, use any remaining frosting to cover the cut section to keep it moist and store in the fridge for up to a week.
+If you cut into the cake and have leftovers, use any remaining frosting to cover the cut section to keep it moist and store it in the fridge for up to a week.

 Nutrition Information